thgrass/mqtt.nvim/README.md

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
+Copyright 2025 T. Grassmann